p0n1/tari-university/src/merged-mining/mining-simulation/merged_mining_centralization.md

 Electricity is a semi-renewable resource, depending on the type of resource used for its production.
 Nevertheless, electricity plays an essential role in the bitcoin mining process since the whole mining process is based on it.
 The electricity consumed by the mining system is directly proportional to the computational power of that system.
 Moreover, powerful computers that specially designed fro bitcoin mining process, consumes much more electricity than the regular computers.

+Electricity, one of the necessities of the human beings, can be considered as both renewables if it generates from the renewable resource for example solar energy or hydropower or water plants and non-renewable if it produced from the thermal power plant that uses the coal - a non-renewable resource.
+So, depending on renewable or non-renewable resources, chosen for production of electricity, it can also be considered as semi-renewable which means that it has a combined fraction of both means of electricity production.

+### Selfish Mining

+### Eclipse Mining